aweis89/ai-terminals.nvim/README.md

     bottom = { width = 1.0, height = 0.4 }, -- Make bottom windows wider and shorter
     -- Keep other position defaults ('top', 'left', 'right') },
-})
+  -- Set the default window position if none is specified (default: "float") default_position = "bottom", -- Example: Make terminals open at the bottom by default })
 ```